 It was probably the album that should have followed Hardline.
 Pop enough to keep the audience he had built, but experimental enough to earn him new plaudits too.
 Among the highlights were lead single Do You Love Me Like You Say?, the hard rocker She Kissed Me (apparently written as a “postmodern Shangri-Las” song) and the Des’ree duet Delicate.

 The pinnacle, though, was Let Her Down Easy.
 A gentle piano ballad that, lyrically, may be one of the more unusual themes for a pop song; a father making a heartfelt plea to the man who is taking his daughter’s virginity.

-He released one more album under the name that made him famous, 1995’s Vibrator, and then with the exception of a brief appearance with INXS for the Sydney Olympics, D’Arby seemingly disappeared entirely.
+He released one more album under the name that made him famous, 1995’s Vibrator – the highlight of which was the gorgeous Holding On To You.
+Then, with the exception of a brief appearance with INXS for the Sydney Olympics, D’Arby seemingly disappeared entirely.

 Strangely, his career path closely followed Prince.